 Most of us don’t go anywhere with babies or toddlers without at least one change of clothes for our little ones.
 But when it comes to flying with babies and toddlers, here’s the thing.
 Bring more than one set, particularly if you are flying long-haul.
 You just never know what might happen and you don’t want to get caught out 35,000 miles up in the air.

 I always travel with 3 sets of spare underpants (now that our son is toilet trained), at least one set of shorts and trousers, two t-shirts or tops and also a pair of pyjamas, especially for red-eye flights.
-And that’s just for Alex alone.
+And that’s just for our son alone.

 I also travel with a spare t-shirt or top for both myself and my husband, just in case our son should ever get sick.
 Touch wood, that is yet to happen but never say never!
 No-one wants to face hours on a plane in wet, sick-encrusted t-shirts!